Iherir

-Iherir (also written Ihrir) is a village in the commune of Bordj El Houasse, in Djanet District, Illizi Province, Algeria.
+Iherir (also written Ihrir) is a village in the commune of Bordj El Houasse, in Djanet Province, Algeria.
 It is in a river valley (wadi) named Oued Iherir near the center of the Tassili n'Ajjer mountain range, 121 km south of the provincial capital Illizi.
-The area has been populated since Neolithic times; the population living in the valley (including a village to the southeast called Idarane) has been continuously over 1000 during the 20th century.
+The area has been populated since Neolithic times; the population living in the valley (including a village to the southeast called Idarane) has continuously been over 1,000 during the 20th century.

 Geography

 Iherir is located at an elevation of 1070 m above sea level.
 Its valley is an oasis containing gueltas and numerous date palms.
 The town is notable for the dramatic rocky mountain ranges that rise as much as 300 m on all sides.
 Prehistoric art dated to 9000 BC is found in the Iheren sites on the nearby Tadjelahine plateau.
 The valley is protected as a nature park, but protection applies only to the frescoes, not to the fauna or flora.
 It is also considered a "wetland of global interest" by the Ramsar Convention (2001).

 The gueltas near Iherir are flanked by Cape bulrush (Typha capensis), with oleanders (Nerium oleander) and French Tamarisks (Tamarix gallica) abundant along the river bed.
 Notable animals include jungle cats (Felis chaus) and sand cats (Felis margarita).